seanbutler/Seeds/ThrowingThings/article.md

 Webmaster.vinarice [<a href="https://creativecommons.org/licenses/by-sa/4.0">CC BY-SA 4.0</a>], <a href="https://commons.wikimedia.org/wiki/File:Bacin_zari_2015.jpg">via Wikimedia Commons</a>

-When accurate high end approaches to procedural generation of sand dunes can be extremely complex, and result in generation of landscapes which although authentic are not appropriate for gameplay.
-Journey has extensive dunes and because its gameplay relies on them, uses hand designed landscapes with interpolation and mathematically complex rendering of sand and light to add visual and emotional interest.
-Conversely in Meteor Storm Escape we included a desert dune racing level among others, at every step of development we compromised any idea of authenticity for a particular challenging and exhilarating player experience.
+High end approaches to procedural generation of sand dunes can be complex and result in landscapes which although authentic may not appropriate for gameplay.
+Journey has dunes and because its gameplay relies on them, uses hand designed landscapes with interpolation and complex rendering of sand and light to add interest.
+Conversely in Meteor Storm Escape we included a desert dune racing level, at every step of development we compromised any idea of authenticity for a particular challenging and exhilarating player experience.

 ![](assets/MeteorStorm_Screengrab01_2012_04_10.png)